Abhinayy27/Data-scraping-/README.md

 # Data-scraping-

-1. This programme generates a list of top 500 videos (based on the global view count) for a specific genre, eg.sports The genre input is to be done dynamic.
+1. This AI Agent generates a list of top 500 videos (based on the global view count) for a specific genre, eg.sports The genre input is to be done dynamic.

 2. For all those videos the following data points are collected in a CSV File.